-All general obligation notes payable are backed by the full faith and credit of the City of Madison.
-Notes borrowed to finance District expenditures will be retired by tax increments accumulated by the District's capital projects fund.
+All general obligation notes payable are backed by the full faith and credit of the City.
+Notes and bonds borrowed to finance District expenditures will be retired by tax increments accumulated by the District's capital projects fund.
 If those revenues are not sufficient, payments will be made by future tax levies.